The Idiots Guide: How To Grow Carrots, Indoors, Outdoors, Growing Carrots

 Growing carrots from seeds is very simple.
 All garden suppliers will carry a stock of carrot seeds.
 Each very cheap packet will usually contain over 1000 seeds.
 But do not expect to grow 1000 carrots from each packet, nothing is that simple.

 How to grow carrots from seeds can become difficult if you start to explore alternative varieties as well as early or main-crop.
-So for the idiots guide, go for any type of carrot seed and we'll make it grow into a bright orange vegetable.
+So for the idiots guide, go for any type of carrot seed and we'll make it grow into a bright orange vegetable to be proud of.

 Keep planted carrot seeds in the house if planting early, room temperature is more favourable than sticking them outside and being hit by a late frost.